-Announce a fun event (movie night, ice cream run, etc.) and then announce that anyone who wants to participate must bring a certain amount of money (an amount bigger than they could pay).
-Talk about how the price has to be paid when they express disappointment.
+Announce a fun event (movie night, ice cream run, etc.) When you arrive at the special destination, announce that anyone who wants to participate must pay a certain amount of money (an amount bigger than they could pay).
+Talk about how the price must be paid when they express disappointment.
 Finally, pull out your wallet and pay the amount that is needed for each one.

 Sometimes we use everyday situations to help us understand bigger ideas.